Skip to main content

 • Go to any Slack channel where you want to add Serval

-• Type @serval to mention the Serval app
+• Type @Serval to mention the Serval app

 • Click the Add them button when prompted to connect the channel